Detecting Consumers' Financial Vulnerability using Open Banking Data: Evidence from UK Payday Loans: Introduction

-The debt trap thesis implies that payday lending is a factor that worsens borrowers' financial vulnerability.
-The term \emph{financial vulnerability} covers a broad range of financial difficulties, including late essential payments, credit delinquencies, and defaults.
-However, several empirical studies examining payday lending markets in the US and UK present contradictory results on the relationship between payday lending and financial vulnerability.
-Most studies focus on US data.
-For example, \citet{Melzer2011} shows that payday loans inhibit borrowers' ability to pay important bills, such as mortgage, rent and utility.
-In addition, low-income payday loan customers exhibit higher delinquency on child support payments, higher requests for food benefits and greater financial hardship, prioritising payday loan payments over child support \citep{Melzer2018}.
+The debt trap hypothesis suggests that payday lending exacerbates borrowers' financial vulnerability.
+Financial vulnerability is a broad concept encompassing various indicators of financial distress, including missed essential payments, credit delinquencies, and defaults.
+However, empirical evidence on the relationship between payday lending and financial vulnerability remains mixed, particularly across studies conducted in the US and the UK.
+Most of the existing literature focuses on the US context.
+For instance, \citet{Melzer2011} finds that payday loans reduce borrowers' ability to meet essential expenses such as rent, mortgage, and utility payments.
+Furthermore, low-income borrowers who rely on payday loans tend to exhibit higher rates of child support delinquency, increased reliance on food assistance, and greater overall financial hardship, often prioritising payday loan repayment over other obligations \citep{Melzer2018}.

+A key mechanism linking payday loans to financial vulnerability is the structure of the loans themselves.
+Payday loans are typically characterised by high fees, short repayment periods, and lump-sum repayment requirements.
+For borrowers with limited liquidity, repaying the full amount on the due date often necessitates taking out a new loan, thereby initiating a cycle of repeated borrowing.
+Over time, this cycle increases the borrower's debt burden, reduces disposable income, and limits their ability to absorb financial shocks.
+As a result, individuals become increasingly exposed to financial stress, reinforcing and deepening their vulnerability.

+Moreover, financial vulnerability both contributes to and is reinforced by payday loan usage, creating a feedback loop.
+Individuals facing income instability, lack of savings, or restricted access to mainstream credit are more likely to turn to payday loans as a coping mechanism.
+However, reliance on these high-cost credit products can worsen their financial condition by increasing repayment obligations and reducing financial flexibility.
+This dynamic illustrates how payday lending may not only be a symptom of financial vulnerability but also a driver of its persistence, trapping borrowers in a cycle of dependency and limited financial resilience.